raylene/eng-handbook/feedback/perf-review-templates.md

 # Performance Review Templates

-*Here are some sample performance review templates you can use for self, upward (you => your manager), downward (you => your teammate) and peer (you => someone not in your reporting chain) feedback.
-These should be customized to reflect your company's values and career levels and ladders.*
+*Here are some sample performance review templates for self, upward (you => your manager), downward (you => your teammate) and peer (you => someone not in your reporting chain) feedback.
+These can be customized to reflect company values or role levels and ladders.*

 ## Self Review Template
 *Feedback for yourself*